ariga/atlas/doc/md/cli/reference.md

 ```

 #### Details
-`atlas schema apply` plans and executes a database migration to be bring a given database
+`atlas schema apply` plans and executes a database migration to bring a given database
 to the state described in the Atlas schema file.
 Before running the migration, Atlas will print the migration
 plan and prompt the user for approval.